ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

 ####  Initial Random Forest Analysis

 There are 30 features in this dataset, I used scikit to split out the training subsets to do an initial random forest analysis as a benchmark for future improvements.
-After training and testing my model on the test set, while the accuracy held at 95% with the model only holding 37% accuracy after applying to my initial dataset.
+After training and testing my model on the test set the accuracy held at 95%, but unfortunately the model only held 37% accuracy after applying to the full initial dataset.
+Abandon hope all ye who enter here, witness the curse  of dimensionality.
+Let's try to improve this.

 ####  Principal Component Analysis